katebarmina/grocery-shop/README.md

 ## Description
 ***
-This is a simplified version of online product shop that has the following functionality:
+This is a simplified version of online grocery shop that has the following functionality:

 *  Registration, login and logout
 *  RBAC authorization